Djnirds1984/SULIT-WIFI-by-AJC/README.md

 This application creates a captive portal for a Wi-Fi hotspot, running on a single, efficient Node.js server.

-- **Unified Server (Port 3001)**: A single, robust Express.js application handles all user-facing interactions (voucher/coin login), secure admin panel APIs (dashboard, settings), and hardware integration.
-This simplified architecture removes complexity and improves reliability.
+- **API Server (Port 3001)**: A robust Express.js application serves as a dedicated API backend.
+It handles all user authentication (voucher/coin), secure admin panel endpoints (dashboard, settings), and hardware integration.
-- **Frontend**: A single React application compiled into a static JavaScript bundle for performance.
-It intelligently communicates with the backend, rendering either the user portal or the admin panel based on the URL.
+- **Frontend**: A modern React application compiled into a static JavaScript bundle.
+It is served directly by Nginx for maximum performance and reliability.
 - **Database**: A persistent PostgreSQL database stores all vouchers, sessions, and system settings, ensuring data is safe across reboots.

 ## Hardware & Software Prerequisites